schaman/tickit/README.md

         php composer.phar install

-   And again using [bower][2] for the 3rd party JS libraries...

-        bower install

    It should install all required vendor bundles.

 4. Run the following commands from the project directory in your terminal...